berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 #### 1. csvexport

-The first thing that happens in the script is that it creates 100 chained datasets with 10 million rows each.
-All this data is fed to the `csvexport` method that writes it to a compressed CSV file on disk.
+The script starts by creating a one-billion line dataset in the Accelerator's internal dataset format.
+All this data is then fed to the `csvexport` method that writes it to a compressed CSV file on disk.
 Generating this file takes about 11 minutes (687 seconds), and runs at a data rate of almost 1.5 million rows per second, or 115